It’s quite hard to discover anywhere in central Vienna that doesn’t have something worth pointing at while going “Ooooh”.

 - …and much more

-- The Technisches Museum (a museum of science and technology just outside the Schönbrunn complex)
+- The Technisches Museum (a museum of science and technology close to the Schönbrunn complex)

 Belvedere